Belize

 Belize, formerly British Honduras, is a CARICOM and SICA member.
 Located in the northeastern corner of Central America, bordering to the north with Mexico and to the south and the west with Guatemala.
 The capital is the city of Belmopan and the most populated city is Belize City, which has the main port of the country.

-Although is the only Central American country with English as the official language, its just over 380,000 inhabitants speak predominantly Spanish and Creole.
+Although is the only Central American country with English as the official language, it is just over 380,000 inhabitants speak predominantly Spanish and Creole.
 Its currency is the Belize Dollar (BZD), which is currently pegged to the US$ (2:1), but most commercial establishments accept US dollars.

 Belize is a constitutional monarchy with a parliamentary system of government.
-The Head of State is Queen Elizabeth II, who is represented in the country by the Governor General.
+The Head of State is King Charles III, who is represented in the country by the Governor General.

 The executive power is headed by a Prime Minister, who heads the Cabinet of 13 ministers, plus 5 deputy ministers, who represent the majority political force of the Belizean Parliament.